 An essay item allows subjects to enter a response of unlimited length.
-Subjects will be given a full screen in which to type their response, with your question wording at the top of the screen.
-The Esc key will end the response, which you can explain in your question wording if you like, or you can set a time limit with the optional parameter, duration.
+Subjects will be given your question wording at the top of the screen and a box below it in which to type their response.
+Participants can voluntarily end the Essay item using the Esc, which you can explain in your question wording if you like, or it can automatically end by setting a time limit with the optional duration parameter on.
 Data for essay questions will automatically be written to a separate file named with the variable name you assign to the item.